 “A captive audience.”

 “Betty Next-door, Bee Willoughby.
 Bee Willoughby is dead.
-She was shot by some blind man out in the woods with a repeating rifle.”
+She was shot by some blind man out in the woods.”

 “I heard that.
 That he has outlived another beautiful woman weighs heavily on your father.”